Xuerian/RoR2LanguageEditor/README.md

 * Save text files zip (Easier to save a zip than multiple files), extract en\ files over your game's \en files
 * Revalidate in steam to restore the base languages, or back them up yourself instead

-# Patch files
+# Patch file
-Patch files are included with the zip file when you save your changes.
+A patch file is included with the zip file when you save your changes.

-Patch files can be loaded by loading the .ror2lpatch.json or the .ror2language.zip file containing it after loading base languages
+A patch file can be loaded by browsing for the .ror2lpatch.json or the .ror2language.zip file containing it after loading base languages

+Any number of patch files can be applied over loaded base files.

 # Merging modified language files
 Existing language files (Manually edited, for example) can be loaded over base languages